Analysis: Seven things we learned about the Seahawks from the NFL combine

 For another, the team knows Clark would rather have his long-term future set and avoid the kind of complications and uncertainty that can come when players have played on a tag.
 It figures to be an interesting few days until Tuesday to see if the Seahawks can get something done with Clark.

-RECEIVER MIGHT BE A HIGHER OFFSEASON PRIORITY THAN YOU THINK
+RECEIVER MIGHT BE A HIGHER PRIORITY THAN YOU THINK

-Both Carroll and Schneider revealed that receiver Doug Baldwin had surgeries on his knee and shoulder since the end of the season, with Carroll saying that he anticipated Baldwin being ready for the start of training camp, if not earlier — he said tight end Will Dissly (rehabbing a patellar tendon injury) was the only player who was a real question.
+Both Carroll and Schneider revealed that receiver Doug Baldwin had surgeries on his knee and shoulder since the end of the season, with Carroll saying he anticipates Baldwin being ready for the start of training camp, if not earlier — he said tight end Will Dissly (rehabbing a patellar tendon injury) was the only player who was a real question.

 “He’s making progress, working at it hard,’’ Carroll said of Baldwin.
 “He’s working at the facility regularly.
 His spirits are good about it.
 He’s got some work to do, he’s got a shoulder and a knee thing that he’s working on.
 He got some stuff fixed up.”